kasparpalgi/calculate-development-goals/README.md

+# Blog post illustrative apps

+## N8N Automation ideas

+Vote and get ideas about automations for your personal life or business.

-# Set Your Development Goals
+## Set Your Development Goals

 Customers and product owners often want all four from the following list of four qualities but you can pick only three.
 Or give up a little from all of them or any other combinations.
 That’s a fundamental law of any project (not just a software development project).
 Read more here: Agile Software Craftsmanship by Uncle Bob: https://medium.com/crewnew-com/agile-software-craftsmanship-by-uncle-bob-377882b3d8b